forta-network/starter-kits/chain-patrol-ts/README.md

 - `type`: Type of asset.
 Either `URL`, `PAGE`, or `TWITTER`.
 - `status`: Status of asset.
 Always set to `BLOCKED`.
-- `updatedAt`: When asset was last updated.
-Format is ISO 8601.
+- `updatedAt`: When asset was last updated, in ISO 8601 format.
 - `reason`: Reason for result.
 Will either be "reported" if it was reported on ChainPatrol or "eth-phishing-detect" if it was reported on the eth-phishing-detect list.
 - `reportId`: ID of report that caused latest asset status update.
 - `reportUrl`: Link to report that caused latest asset status update.